gvwilson/buildtogether.tech/src/design/index.md

 ## Design for Packaging

-Every language and operating system has its own rules for [%i "packaging" "package!building" %]building packages[%/i%]; designing software with these rules in mind makes packaging a lot easier.
+Every language and operating system has its own rules for building packages[%i "packaging" "package!building" %]; designing software with these rules in mind makes packaging a lot easier.
 In Python, for example, a package consists of one or more Python source files in a specific directory structure like this: